Revere, Massachusetts: Local

 The City of Revere elects a mayor, city council, and school committee.
 The mayor is elected to a four-year term and also serves as chair of the school committee.
-The current Mayor of Revere is Brian Arrigo.
-Mayor Arrigo is currently serving his second four year-term, which began in 2020.
-The Revere City Council is made up of eleven members, five at-large councillors and six ward councillors.
+The current mayor of Revere is Patrick M. Keefe Jr. The Revere City Council is made up of eleven members, five at-large councilors and six ward councilors.
 Revere also elects its own school committee, which is made up of seven members total.

 State

 Revere has two representatives in the Massachusetts House of Representatives and one in the Massachusetts Senate.
 State Representatives Jessica Giannino, Sixteenth Suffolk District, and Jeffrey Turco, Nineteenth Suffolk District, represent Revere in the House.
 State Senator Lydia Edwards, First Suffolk and Middlesex District, represents Revere in the Senate.